lwu123/CourseProject/README.md

 Flask is a web framework written in python.
 With flask, we can use it to set up development servers.

+###### Folders to create

+A folder must be named templates and the HTML file has to go inside that folder.

 # Components of This Project and How it works:

 User's input is captured from an HTML form.
 Next that data is sent to a function that makes use of the spacy pos tagging model.
 The information is then rendered back to the user.